 It doesn’t make you ungrateful.
 It doesn’t make you unsympathetic.
 It doesn’t make you any less compassionate.
 The problems of the world, no matter how horrific, do not negate your very real feelings about your very real problems, no matter how insignificant they are in the grand scheme of things.
 Emotions are always valid.
 Period.
 The truth is, sometimes the little things in life can add up to feel like really big things.
 And it’s okay to wallow in the weight of that for a bit.
 Adulting is hard.

 For me personally (and I’m sure for a lot of folks—maybe without even realizing it), what I eat plays a huge role in how I feel about myself and the problems of the world (and my life).
 Everything seems a little bit better when I make sure to fuel my body and my family’s bodies with good, healthy food.
 It’s like a foundation task that I can check-off.
 Did I manage to call the plumber today?
-Nope, but at least I ate that salad for lunch, so I have that going for me.
+Nope, but at least I ate those veggies with lunch, so I have that going for me.

 Of course, that’s not even mentioning the very real physical benefits eating better gets you.
 More energy.
 Better brain function.
 Better sleep, even.
 Those things are all great, but for me, eating healthy is less about that, and more about me saying, “Hey.
 I’m important.
 And no matter what crap falls down on me, I’m going to do this baseline thing to take care of myself.”
 And there is some serious empowerment in taking that kind of initiative.
 I believe declaring *you* are important is one of the best things you can do for yourself when you’re overcoming adversity.
 And I do that by putting some damn cauliflower on my plate.